History, Statement of Values, and Accreditation

 Regional Transportation Alliance

-Southern Association of Colleges & Schools (SACS)
+Southern Association of Colleges & Schools Commission on Colleges, Inc. (SACSCOC)

 Southern Association of Colleges with Associatie Degree (SACAD)